Is it possible/safe to lose a lot of weight in only a few weeks?

 There are also 2 surprise bonuses:

-- Arthritis Reversed – a hard copy book on how to reverse arthritis naturally from another author.
+- Arthritis Help Book – a hard copy book on how to treat arthritis naturally from another author.

 - The Calcium Lie II (worth $19.95) – a hard copy book on why calcium does not strengthen your bones and fattens you up instead.

 These books are free if you are willing to pay the shipping fees to your door.

 The 3 Week Diet manuals also come in an audiobook version